eXponential FAmily Dynamical Systems (XFADS): Large-scale nonlinear Gaussian state-space modeling: Introduction

 \section{Introduction}

-State-space models are invaluable for understanding the temporal structure of complex natural phenomena through their underlying dynamics~\citep{kailath2000linear,sarkka2013bayesian,anderson_moore_state_space_book}.
-While engineering or physics problems often assume the dynamics of the system of interest are known to a high degree of accuracy, in an unsupervised setting, the dynamics of the system have to be learned from the observed data.
-The variational autoencoder (VAE) framework makes it possible to jointly learn the parameters of the state-space description and an inference network to amortize posterior computation of the unknown latent state~\citep{kingma_2014_vae, karl2016deep, krishnan2017structured, lfads_2018}.
-However, it can be challenging to structure the variational approximation and design an inference network that permit fast evaluation of the ELBO while preserving the temporal structure of the posterior.
+State-space models (SSM) are invaluable for understanding the temporal structure of complex natural phenomena through their underlying dynamics~\cite{kailath2000linear,sarkka2013bayesian,anderson_moore_state_space_book}.
+While engineering or physics problems often assume the dynamical laws of the system of interest are known to a high degree of accuracy, in an unsupervised data-driven investigation, they have to be learned from the observed data.
+The variational autoencoder (VAE) framework makes it possible to jointly learn the parameters of the state-space description and an inference network to amortize posterior computation of the unknown latent state~\cite{kingma_2014_vae,karl2016deep,krishnan2017structured,lfads_2018}.
+However, it can be challenging to structure the variational approximation and design an inference network that permits fast evaluation of the loss function (evidence lower bound or ELBO) while preserving the temporal structure of the posterior.

-In this work, we develop a structured variational approximation, approximate ELBO, and inference network architecture for generative models specified by nonlinear dynamical systems driven by Gaussian noise.
-Our main contributions are as follows, \begin{enumerate}[label=(\roman*)] \item A structured amortized variational approximation that combines the the prior dynamics with low-rank data updates to parameterize Gaussian distributions with dense covariance matrices \item Conceptualizing the approximate smoothing problem as an approximate filtering problem for pseudo observations that encode a representation of current and future data \item An inference algorithm that scales $\mathcal{O}(TL(Sr + S^2 + r^2))$ -- made possible by exploiting the low-rank structure of the amortization network as well as Monte-Carlo approximations used to integrate the latent state through the dynamics. \end{enumerate}
+In this work, we develop a structured variational approximation, approximate ELBO, and inference network architecture for generative models specified by nonlinear dynamical systems with Gaussian state noise.
+Our main contributions are as follows, \begin{enumerate}[label=(\roman*)] \item A structured amortized variational approximation that combines the prior dynamics with low-rank data updates to parameterize Gaussian distributions with dense covariance matrices, \item Conceptualizing the approximate smoothing problem as an approximate filtering problem for pseudo-observations that encode a representation of current and future data, and, \item An inference algorithm that scales $\mathcal{O}(TL(Sr + S^2 + r^2))$ -- made possible by exploiting the low-rank structure of the amortization network as well as Monte Carlo integration of the latent state through the dynamics. \end{enumerate}